 Does it work for epilepsy?

 The ketogenic diet has been used to treat epilepsy since the 1920s.
-There is ample evidence showing that it can be effective for pediatric patients with difficult-to-treat epilepsy.3 It is unclear what biochemical mechanism makes this work, but there are theories that ketone bodies suppress neuron excitability, act as an anticonvulsant, or work via inhibiting the mTOR pathway.1 One study showed that only 10% of their pediatric epilepsy patients continuing the diet 6 years out.
+There is ample evidence showing that it can be effective for pediatric patients with difficult-to-treat epilepsy.3 It is unclear what biochemical mechanism makes this work, but there are theories that ketone bodies suppress neuron excitability, act as an anticonvulsant, or work via inhibiting the mTOR pathway.1 One study showed that only 10% of pediatric epilepsy patients were continuing the diet 6 years out.
 This is pretty understandable; can you imagine a kid being able to not eat goldfish for 6 years?
 However, clinical guidelines suggest as low as 2 years on the diet may lower the frequency of seizures permanently.4,5

 Does it work for Type 2 Diabetes?

 In Type 2 Diabetes, the ketogenic diet has been demonstrated to significantly improve blood glucose control and insulin sensitivity, even to the point of no longer needing medications.1 Logically, blood glucose control would occur because the lack of carbohydrate would mean your body won’t need to produce as much insulin as when you’re eating a balanced diet.
 Insulin sensitivity could be improved by decreasing serine phosphorylation of IRS-1 induced by hyperinsulinemia, allowing normal insulin signaling via tyrosine phosphorylation of IRS-1 to occur.6 These studies don’t discuss what kind of relationship patients have with food; you could achieve great blood glucose control and have a good relationship with food by spreading your carbs throughout the day, and using Intuitive Eating to learn how your body reacts to pairing carbs with certain foods.